krzysztofdudek/ai-minion/docs/cursor_setup_direct_prompting.md

 > **User:** (Pastes entire content of `prompt.md`)
 >
-> **User:** Now, acting as the AI Worker defined above, I need you to analyze the `PaymentGateway` interface and propose a plan to integrate a new payment provider.
+> **User:** Now, acting as the AI Minion defined above, I need you to analyze the `PaymentGateway` interface and propose a plan to integrate a new payment provider.

 **Example Interaction (`@` Mention):**

 > **User:** @prompt.md
-> Please act as the AI Worker defined in the referenced prompt.
+> Please act as the AI Minion defined in the referenced prompt.
 I need you to design the database schema for a new inventory management system.

 ## When to Use This Method